kirbx01/Hardware-Atlas/README.md

 > 💡 **Philosophy in one line:** predict it with math, build it, measure it, and compare the two.
 If $V = IR$ doesn't match what your multimeter says, the disagreement is the lesson, not the failure.

 This is **not a rigid curriculum**.
-Treat it like [awesome-electronics](https://github.com/kitspace/awesome-electronics): a curated map you dip into, not a checklist you're graded on.
-Skip what you already know.
-Jump to what interests you.
-Come back for the rest later.
+Treat it like [awesome-electronics](https://github.com/kitspace/awesome-electronics): a curated map you dip into, Skip what you already know, Jump to what interests you, Come back for the rest later.

 ## 📑 Table of contents